 Office of Transportation Services

-The Office of Transportation Services is a team of over twenty-eight people dedicated to serving the transportation needs of all District 103 students and families.
-Our commitment by each individual is, "to provide safe, timely, and efficient transportation services to our student learners."
+The Office of Transportation Services is a team of over 28 individuals dedicated to serving the transportation needs of all District 103 students.
+Our commitment is, "to provide safe, timely, and efficient transportation services to our student learners."